-2) addressing societal apathy towards the treatment of the illness;
+2) Address societal apathy towards the treatment of the illness;

-3) addressing the lack of education about the complexity of the disorders
+3) Address the lack of education about the complexity of the disorders

 In other words, we could break the stigma by becoming mental health advocates.
 Be aware of your words.
 Educate yourself and others as well as support those in need.
 Seek help.
 Be help.

 How to help yourself if you feel you are becoming ill: